bottler/phd-docs/Readme.md

 # Log signature calculations

 We have a python package, called **iisignature**, available on PyPI, which implements signature and log signature calculations reasonably efficiently.
-User documentation is in [iisignature.pdf].
-The source code is [here](http://github.com/bottler/iisignature).
+User documentation is in [iisignature.pdf](iisignature.pdf).
+The source code is in the [iisignature repository](http://github.com/bottler/iisignature).
 The package is explained in [this paper on arxiv](https://arxiv.org/abs/1802.08252).
 Some simple ideas used in the implementation of the signature parts are explained in [iisignature_tricks.pdf](iisignature_tricks.pdf).

 *Calculation of Iterated-Integral Signatures and Log Signatures* in [logsignatures.pdf](logsignatures.pdf) explains enough algebra in explicit detail to understand what the Log Signature is.
-On [arxiv](https://arxiv.org/abs/1712.02757). original code in [logsignature.zip](logsignature.zip). demonstration at https://github.com/bottler/LogSignatureDemo.
+On [arxiv](https://arxiv.org/abs/1712.02757). original code in [logsignature.zip](logsignature.zip).
+There is a demonstration in the [LogSignatureDemo repository](https://github.com/bottler/LogSignatureDemo).

 # Presentation slides